david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       This service provides information on cloud cover, statistics, Normalized Difference Vegetation Index in addition to MSI bands information.

-      noted : If you want to know more details , please refer to the following link [HLS-Service](https://ag-analytics.portal.azure-api.net/docs/services/harmonized-landsat-sentinel-service/operations/hls-service).
+      noted : If you want to know more details , please refer to the following link [Ag-Analytics HLS-Service](https://ag-analytics.portal.azure-api.net/docs/services/harmonized-landsat-sentinel-service/operations/hls-service).

       if you want to know how to use HLS service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.